 Type: School Project

-Shopping on Amazon has become the default for Newfoundlanders.
-Yet, the long-term consequences it may have to their community are unclear.
-The local economy may never recover if all the money continues shipping to Amazon, and to encourage people to shop locally, we made the local economy issue understandable and relatable to the residents of Newfoundland.
+Shopping on Amazon has become the default to the residents of Newfoundland, but the long-term consequences it may have on their community are unclear—the local economy may never recover if all the money continues shipping to Amazon.
+And to encourage people to shop locally, we made the local economy issue understandable to Newfoundlanders.

 Newfoundlanders are proud to be Newfoundlanders.
 Putting out lots of unsigned wild postings with quite radical messaging is to grab people's attention and lead them to the website where the issue is explained.

-Using public data, we'd be able to compare the amount of money Newfoundlanders spend on Amazon to the monthly revenue of local businesses, calculating a staggering yet straightforward result in real-time.
+Using public data, we are able to compare the amount of money Newfoundlanders spend on Amazon to the monthly revenue of local businesses, calculating a staggering yet straightforward result in real-time.

 To participate in the campaign, support local businesses, and bring the money spent on Amazon back to the province, visitors can burn their Amazon orders' tracking numbers and receive a discount at local stores.